 I have 4 years of study gap with no work experience.
 I passed BTech from EE in 2018.
 How much will this affect my admission and job placement?

-Asked by Piyush Padhi about 2 years ago
+Asked by Piyush Padhi almost 3 years ago

 Principal Product Manager Amazon